What are Renewable Energy Control Rooms?

 Control rooms are essential spaces for the correct operation and safety of a renewable energy production plant.
 They are a central point for any necessary information to be gathered.
-They detect any incidents that may occur, and also serve as a place from where deploy any actions that may be required.
+They detect any incidents that may occur, and also serve as a place from where to deploy any actions that may be required.

 Control room operators ensure that all the components in the plant are in a good state of repair.
-This helps preventative maintenance tasks to be carried out, which aim to avoid more complex damage being caused in the long term.
+This helps preventative maintenance tasks to be carried out, which aim to avoid more complex damage being caused in the long-term.

 The control room specialises in solving emergencies.
 This is why signals from all of the renewable energy plant equipment are received in this location.
 Essentially, information on all of the equipment spread out over the plant can be seen and operated from one sole access point.

-We are a company with over 30 years of sector experience, during this time we have developed new technologies and engineering capabilities.
+We are a company with over 30 years of sector experience, during this time we have developed new technologies and engineering skills.
 This enables us to guarantee that our clients will receive solutions which are personalised to their specific needs, just as we have done in other similar sectors which are noted for their high levels of safety, such as the nuclear sector.

-Constructing a control room for a renewable energy plant requires a team of professional experts, with a variety of disciplines including design, manufacture, testing and subsequent supply and installation.
+Constructing a control room for a renewable energy plant requires a team of professional experts, with a variety of disciplines including design, manufacture, testing and the subsequent supply and installation.